-Academic integrity and collaboration guidelines
+• Academic integrity and collaboration guidelines

 You may collaborate with classmates on your homework, but ultimately the code that you write and submission that you make must be your own work.
 For example, I encourage you to discuss strategies for solving problems, but the actual code and explanations that you write must be your own.
 Moreover, keep in mind the university policies on plagiarism.
-Do not copy or plagiarize anything you may find on the Internet.
-You may use generative AI tools, e.g. ChatGPT or Claude, to help you understand concepts, but you should not copy and paste code from the internet or any AI tool.
+Do not copy or plagiarize anything you may find on the Internet or anything produced by an AI tool.
+You may use generative AI tools, e.g. ChatGPT, Claude, Gemini, etc... to help you understand concepts, like.
+For example, you can ask an AI tool about a specific function and its usage.
+However, you are not permitted to use of AI tools to write code or produce text for you.
+In particular, you should not use AI tools to write code for your homework assignments.